 I’m up reasonably early to visit Hearst Castle as all the tours have a timed start.
-Mine is 10.40 am for the Grand Rooms tour but there’s a 40 minute film – Building The Dream – which you can watch with some background to the Castle and it’s included in the tour price.
-This is also on at specific times as you would expect so I’m viewing that first then doing the tour, so hopefully my timings will work out.
-And what a wacky, way-out house (or mansion / castle) it turns out to be.
-Talk about a mix and mash-up of styles and architecture: 15th, 16th, 17th century, Spanish and Italian influences, 2000 year old marble pieces – all very weird but somehow compelling.
+Mine is 10.40 am for the Grand Rooms tour.
+Beforehand there’s a 40 minute film – Building The Dream – to give some background to the Castle.
+It’s included in the tour price.
+This is also on at specific times, as you would expect.
+What a wacky, way-out house (or mansion / castle) Hearst turns out to be.
+Talk about a mix and mash-up of styles and architecture: 15th, 16th, 17th century, Spanish and Italian influences, 2000 year old marble pieces.
+All very weird but somehow compelling.

 Heading South Again

 Through the town and I’m then inland again for a long stretch of road through farming country.
 It’s quite picturesque in places but mostly just flat, agricultural land.
 Just before Lompoc is the entrance to Vandenburg Air Force Base.
-Lompoc is a reasonable size town and once through there and towards Gaviota the road changes again and offers a great drive through rolling hills with nice views.
+Lompoc is a reasonable size town and once through there the road changes again, offering a great drive through rolling hills with nice views.
 Just before Gaviota Hwy 1 merges with Hwy 101 and I hit the coast again but now I’m on a 4 lane freeway towards Santa Barbara.

-Scenery-wise it’s not a touch on the previous day – I don’t think anything ever will be, to be honest – but overall it’s been a good drive.
-Ditto the driving: today was another mix of contrasts and different road types and scenery: freeways in places plus 2 lane highway, some flat and straight, others twisty through hills.
-I did lose my way a couple of times because Hwy 1 merged with other roads and I wasn’t paying enough attention when the PCH separated off again.
+Scenery-wise it’s not a touch on the previous day – I don’t think anything ever will be, to be honest.
+Overall though it’s been a good drive.
+Ditto the driving: today was another mix of contrasts and different road types and scenery.
+Freeways in places plus 2 lane highway, some flat and straight, others twisty through hills.
+I did lose my way a couple of times because Hwy 1 merged with other roads and I wasn’t paying enough attention when PCH separated off again.

 Into Santa Barbara

 I’m not convinced.
-She’s doing covers and it appears she can actually play the guitar and sing so I wonder why she hasn’t got the balls to just play and sing on her own without the Mac.
+She’s playing covers and it appears she can actually play the guitar and sing.
+So I wonder why she hasn’t got the balls to just play and sing on her own without the Mac?
 Maybe she hasn’t got the talent to do that but I can’t tell with the Mac providing the backing track.
 For example she does Freebird as a request and it sounds like a full band is playing, but she’s on her own just singing lead and strumming a guitar.
 It’s all just about OK – I mean she’s not crap by any means – but it just seems somewhat artificial to me.